xxl4/me/source/_posts/IT-security-2024-09-22.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has uncovered and exposed a Chinese company that has been operating a malicious botnet known as Mirai.
-The botnet has been used to launch a series of cyberattacks against targets in the United States, Europe, and Asia.
+The National Cyber Security Centre (NCSC) has uncovered a malicious botnet operated by Chinese company Venus Telecom Technology.
+The botnet, known as Mirai, has been used to launch distributed denial-of-service (DDoS) attacks on a range of targets, including government agencies, businesses, and individuals.

-The NCSC said that the company, called Shenzhen Shanghaitech Elite Technology, has been running the Mirai botnet since at least 2018.
-The botnet has infected millions of devices, including routers, IP cameras, and other Internet of Things (IoT) devices.

-The NCSC said that Shenzhen Shanghaitech Elite Technology has used the Mirai botnet to launch a variety of cyberattacks, including:

-* Distributed denial-of-service (DDoS) attacks
-* Spam campaigns
-* Phishing attacks
-* Cryptocurrency mining

-The NCSC said that the attacks have caused significant damage to victims, including businesses, governments, and individuals.

-**What is Mirai?**

-Mirai is a malware that infects IoT devices and turns them into bots that can be remotely controlled.
-The bots can be used to launch a variety of cyberattacks, including DDoS attacks, spam campaigns, and phishing attacks.

-Mirai was first discovered in 2016 and has since been used to launch some of the largest and most disruptive DDoS attacks in history.

-**What is NCSC?**

-The NCSC is a UK government agency that provides cybersecurity advice and support to businesses, governments, and individuals.
-The NCSC works to protect the UK from cyberattacks and to promote the secure use of technology.

-**What is the significance of this announcement?**
+**How the Mirai Botnet Works**

+The Mirai botnet is a network of infected devices that can be remotely controlled by attackers.
+These devices are typically IoT devices, such as routers, cameras, and DVRs, that have weak security measures.
+Attackers can exploit these vulnerabilities to gain control of the devices and use them to launch DDoS attacks.

+**NCSC's Investigation**

+The NCSC's investigation into the Mirai botnet began after receiving reports of DDoS attacks targeting UK organizations.
+The NCSC traced the attacks back to a network of infected devices in China.
+Further analysis revealed that the botnet was being operated by Venus Telecom Technology.

+**Venus Telecom Technology's Involvement**

-The NCSC's announcement is significant because it exposes a Chinese company that has been operating a malicious botnet.
-This is the first time that a Chinese company has been linked to the Mirai botnet.
+Venus Telecom Technology is a Chinese company that provides telecommunications services.
+The company has been linked to the Mirai botnet for several years.
+The NCSC believes that Venus Telecom Technology has been using the botnet to launch DDoS attacks for financial gain.

-The NCSC's announcement also highlights the threat that IoT devices pose to cybersecurity.
-IoT devices are often insecure and can be easily infected with malware.
-This makes them a valuable target for cybercriminals who can use them to launch cyberattacks.

-**What can you do to protect yourself from Mirai?**

-There are a number of things you can do to protect yourself from Mirai and other IoT-based cyberattacks:

-* Keep your IoT devices up to date with the latest security patches.
-* Change the default passwords on your IoT devices.
-* Use strong passwords for your IoT devices.
-* Disable remote access to your IoT devices.
-* Be careful about what you connect to your IoT devices.
-* Avoid clicking on links or opening attachments from unknown senders.
-* Install antivirus software on your IoT devices.

-By following these tips, you can help to protect yourself from Mirai and other IoT-based cyberattacks.
+**NCSC's Response**

+The NCSC has taken a number of steps to address the threat posed by the Mirai botnet.
+These steps include:

+* Issuing a warning to UK organizations about the botnet and providing advice on how to protect themselves from it.
+* Working with international partners to disrupt the botnet and take down its infrastructure.
+* Providing assistance to victims of DDoS attacks launched by the botnet.

+**Importance of IoT Security**

+The Mirai botnet highlights the importance of IoT security.
+IoT devices are often poorly secured, which makes them easy targets for attackers.
+Organizations and individuals should take steps to protect their IoT devices from being infected with malware and used in DDoS attacks.

+**Conclusion**

+The NCSC's investigation into the Mirai botnet has exposed a serious threat to cybersecurity.
+The botnet, which is operated by Chinese company Venus Telecom Technology, has been used to launch DDoS attacks on a range of targets.
+The NCSC is taking steps to address this threat, but organizations and individuals should also take precautions to protect themselves from IoT-based attacks.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)